- Chart

 Threats

-- Economic downturns impacting capital investment in new projects.
+- Economic downturns impacting capital investment.

 Competitors and Market Share